 Condition assessments and general management approaches for each of the designated site features provide an indication as to whether sediment disturbance through hand gathering is likely to have a negative impact on the overall condition of the site.
-These have been considered in Section 4 of the Bait and Hand Gathering Evidence Report within the Supporting Evidence Pack.
+These have been considered in Section 4 of the Bait and Hand Gathering Evidence Report within Annex I of the Supporting Evidence Pack.

-Figure 1 Marine Protected Areas within the Sussex IFCA District
+Figure 1 Marine Protected Areas within the Sussex IFC District